Arison7/SDE-Chess/README.md

   ```

 ### Behavioral Patterns

 #### a. **Template Method Pattern**

-- **Usage:** The `Piece` class defines the core structure for piece movement, and subclasses (e.g., `King`) implement specific movement logic.
+- **Usage:** Defines common rules for how pieces move, while allowing each piece (like a king or rook) to have its own movement logic.
-- **Benefit:** Standardizes move validation across all pieces while allowing each piece to have its own specific movement logic.
+- **Benefit:** Makes sure all pieces follow the same basic rules, but still move differently.
 - **Code Example:**

   ```java